 The school director made the mistake of soliciting Valeriu for a bribe.
-“She shouldn’t have asked me what was in it for her” he said.
-The sides of Valeriu’s curled up into a mocking grin.
+“She shouldn’t have asked me what was in it for her” he said, the sides of his mouth curling up into a mocking grin.
 It was the only time I saw him smile all day.

-The ploy had worked beautifully.
-After threatening to sue the director for extortion, Valeriu demanded a room where he could run his afterschool program for Roma children.
+His ploy had worked beautifully.
+After threatening to sue the director for extortion, Valeriu demanded a room where he could run his after-school program for Roma children.
 His learning center can now be found on the third floor of school number 136.

-The Roma activist wasn’t done.
+But the Roma activist was just getting started.
 Valeriu also had his eye on the gymnasium behind the school, which he wanted to use to provide sports activities for Roma kids in his program.
 But its construction had come to a total halt; the school didn’t want to complete the project because they were required to staff the facilities with paid teachers.
 In other words, they didn’t want to pay to use it.

 Again, Valeriu decided to take matters into his own hands.
 He went to the offices of the Education Board and demanded accountability for the EU funding that had been earmarked for the project.
 He discovered that no one there was keeping tabs on the gym’s construction.
 When it came to the money, the project was a mysterious black hole.
 Sensing corruption, Valeriu petitioned the board to follow through on their obligations.
 Construction on the project quickly resumed.
 Now that it’s been completed, the school still refuses to staff it.
 Valeriu is its sole maintainer.

 Valeriu’s tenacity in securing the two facilities has paid off.
 Together, the learning center and the gym make up the foundation of the NGO he founded in 2009 — the Policy Center for Roma and Minorities.
 It’s a vague sounding name considering what the program actually does; The NGO, and indeed Valeriu himself, are essentially the parents of 212 Roma children.